University open day tips (on a budget)

 This might not always work if open days don't match up, but if you can visit a couple of universities on the same day, you'll save a heap of time and money.

-Even if there are two universities close to each other, but their open days are on different dates, you'll likely still be able to give both a look around (see info about non-open days below).
+Even if there are two universities close to each other, but their open days are on different dates, you'll likely still be able to look around them both (see info about non-open days below).

 You won't get the same access as you would on an official open day, but you'll still be able to have a wander around campus, get a feel for the area and potentially visit some of the facilities open to the public.

-If you decide that this could be the winning university, then you can arrange to come back for a future open day – don't forget that most universities will have multiple open days throughout the year.
+If you decide that this could be the winning university, then you can arrange to come back for a future open day or check out their virtual open day – don't forget that most universities will have multiple open days throughout the year.

 Plan your day effectively

-Universities are huge and there'll likely be loads of different talks and sessions available for you to attend.
+Universities are huge and there will likely be loads of different talks and sessions available for you to attend.

 To avoid wasting your time (especially if you're attending a couple of open days in one day), plan a timetable which will help you see all the most important aspects.